espocrm/ext-template/README.md

 * Arguments: `build --copy-file --file=$FilePathRelativeToProjectRoot$`
 * Working Directory: `$ProjectFileDir$`

-Note: The File Watcher configuration for PhpStorm is included in this reposistory.
+Note: The File Watcher configuration for PhpStorm is included in this repository.

 ## Using ES modules